richardanaya/labyrinth/README.md

 # Labyrinth 🏯

-Looking for an generic scene editor for your game?
+Looking for a generic scene editor for your game?
 Labyrinth allows you to take your 3d models, position them into a scene, and then export their names, position, location, and rotation to a simple file format to use in your game engine.

 ![Game scenes export example](example.png)